BrunitoNFT/Clothing-Store-Solvd/README.md

 - ✅ Transfrom jsonwebtoken to a handcraft library
 - ✅ Migrate app to typescript
-- Dockerize the application (Option to run it with Docker)
+- ✅ Pagination and query features
 - Comment, buy, review a product by a user
 - Personal image
+- Dockerize the application (Option to run it with Docker)
 - Login with google

 ## Get Started